European shares fall to 2-month lows on China concerns

 rates next week.

-percent to its lowest level in around two months, and made its
+percent to its lowest level in around two months, and was on

 "We have the yuan at 4-1/2 year lows and that is causing